OzzyCzech/dotfiles/readme.md

 ### Backup `.ssh` keys

-Do not forget to backup your `.ssh` keys, you can use the following command:
+Do not forget to back up your `.ssh` keys, you can use the following command:

 ```shell
 zip -r ~/Downloads/ssh.zip ~/.ssh